tamagui/tamagui/next.md

+- web mode: 100% of css coverage or at least allow all valid web props
+  - compiler can accummulate them and emit a file?

 bigger up next:
   - no separate UI package necessary for optimization
   - if dynamic eval flattens every usage, remove the definition